mikkohei13/airquality-finland/README.md

 API fo Finnish air quality data
 ===============================

-This API scrapes air quality data from ilmanlaatuportaali.fi -portal, and presents it as a RESTful JSON API.
+This API scrapes air quality data from http://www.ilmanlaatuportaali.fi -portal, and presents it as a RESTful JSON API.

 Requires [Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net); set path to this in index.php.